-Adequate coverage is that which will help you meet your financial needs and obligations.
-In all states there is a basic requirement of liability insurance proof of financial responsibility to pay for damages you cause.
+Adequate coverage will help you meet your financial needs and obligations.
+In all states, there is a basic requirement of liability insurance or proof of financial responsibility to pay for damages you cause.

-Therefore, if you injure someone and they have high medical bills, are covered up to a certain limit and covers medical bills (past and future), lost wages due to medical stay, scarring or disfigurement, loss of earning capacity, disability, and even pain and suffering.
+Bodily injury coverage protects your own personal assets up to a certain limit and covers medical bills, lost wages due to medical stay, scarring or disfigurement, loss of earning capacity, disability, and even pain and suffering.

 Besides this price limit, there is also a limit per accident.
-If you have a $40,000 per accident coverage limit, that means the insurance won’t cover any damages beyond $40,000 total—for everyone injured in the collision.
+If you have a $40,000 per accident coverage limit, insurance won’t cover any damages beyond $40,000 for everyone injured in the collision.

 Are those minimum liability limits enough?

 The Journal cites the state of New Jersey, where minimum bodily injury coverage is $15,000.
-But considering the cost of health care in 2011, the injuries suffered in a moderately serious accident could well exceed $15,000 just in emergency room care alone.
+But considering the cost of healthcare, the injuries suffered in a moderately serious accident could well exceed $15,000 just in emergency room care alone.